rogino/programmingNotes/MySQL/MySQL Notes.md

 You can also use the `SELECT` statement to perform calculations, such as `1+2`.

+### Distinct

+You can use the `DISTINCT` keyword to only select distinct or unique values: `SELECT DISTINCT colName FROM tableName`

 ### As

-`SELECT columnA AS 'string'` allows you to change the name of the column.
+`SELECT columnA AS 'string'` allows you to change the name of the column, referencing it using an alias.

 If the string does not have spaces or other syntax, it does not need to be in single quotes, and can be referenced in that command: